TrueBurn/codebase-scribe-ai/README.md

 For example, paths like `src/main/java/com/example/project/Controller.java` are compressed to `@1/Controller.java`, saving tokens while maintaining readability.

-### TODOs
+### Recent Fixes

+- **Path Compression**: Added a path compression utility that reduces token usage when sending file paths to LLMs.
+This is particularly useful for Java projects with deep package structures.

-- **Fix Dependencies Error**: There's an issue with the `dependencies` field in the project overview generation.
-This needs to be investigated and fixed to ensure proper documentation generation.
+- **Dependencies Error Fix**: Fixed an issue with the `dependencies` field in the project overview generation.
+The problem was that the original file manifest was being passed to the dependency analysis function instead of the converted manifest, causing errors when processing FileInfo objects.

 ### Bytecode Caching